doctype/steam/README.md

 ## Installation

-Make sure you have Go 1.6 with a GOPATH set then run:
+Make sure you have _at least_ Go 1.6 with a GOPATH set then run:

 ```
 go get github.com/PuerkitoBio/goquery